Fun and Stylish Playroom Décor Ideas & Tips

 Include a Desk or Table for Homework & Crafts

 In every single playroom we have set up for our girls, we have been sure to include a large table or desk.
-Not only are desk drawers perfect for holding things like crayons and markers, but the large table surface is crucial for doing crafts, putting together puzzles, making friendly bracelets, and even doing homework.
-In our girls' current bonus room space, the large desk sits behind the sofa.
-Two stools easily tuck under the desk when they aren't using it.
+Not only are desk drawers perfect for holding things like crayons and markers, but the large table surface offers lots of space for doing crafts, putting together puzzles, making friendship bracelets, and even doing homework.
+The large desk sits behind the sofa in our girls' current bonus room space.
+Two stools easily tuck under the desk when they aren't in use.

 A wooden tabletop with a white lamp is behind a leather couch and is used as a desk for kids.